jameshume/jehtech/src/html/c_and_cpp/templates.md

 }
 ```

 Nope.
-The compiler gives us the following warning:
+The compiler, unsuprisingly, gives us the following warning:

 ```
 main.cpp:31:6: error: redefinition of 'transfer'